kexa-io/Kexa/docs/contributing/README.md

 ## License

-By contributing to Kexa, you agree that your contributions will be licensed under the project's [MIT License](../../LICENSE.txt).
+By contributing to Kexa, you agree that your contributions will be licensed under the project's [Apache License](../../LICENSE.txt).